Your Credit Score

 We have a range of Buy to Let offers, see our current rates to get an idea of what we could offer you.

-Back to the topUnlike residential mortgages, Buy to Let mortgages are not regulated.
-This means that whilst our Mortgage Advisers are here to help you every step of the way with your Buy to Let, they cannot give you advice on the most suitable mortgage.
+Back to the topBuy to Let mortgages are not regulated, unlike residential mortgages.
+This means that although our Mortgage and Protection Advisers are here to help you every step of the way with your Buy to Let, they can't give you advice on the most suitable mortgage.

-You will need to be happy to make your own choices about your Buy to Let mortgage.
+You'll need to be happy to make your own choices about your Buy to Let mortgage.

 Take time to understand the costs involved in buying, running and maintaining your Buy to Let property.

-Tenants - think carefully about the type of tenant you want to attract e.g. young professionals, families or sharers.
+Tenants - think carefully about the type of tenant you want to attract, e.g. young professionals, families or sharers.
 Considering this may help you to decide on the type of property you purchase and its location.
 The property should be let on a single assured shorthold tenancy (in England and Wales), a short assured tenancy (in Scotland) or a private tenancy (in Northern Ireland).

 A maximum tenancy of 3 years is acceptable when the tenancy is in the form of a Department for Communities and Local Government (DCLG) model agreement of September 2014 (or as amended) or the Scottish equivalent or such other replacement tenancies as may be prescribed by legislation from time to time.

 Location - do your research and visit lots of different areas.
 Location is an important consideration and will often determine the type of tenant you will let to.
 Don’t necessarily buy locally to your home.
-Think about prosperous towns which might attract a higher demand for rental property.
+Think about prosperous towns that might attract a higher demand for rental property.
 Once you've chosen an area consider the locality, think about transport links, parking, shops, schools and other local facilities - pick the brains of letting agents for information about areas where properties may be easier to rent.

-Condition of the property - if you're buying a property which needs improvements, restrictions could be placed on the amount you can borrow and it could also delay how quickly you can let the property out.
+Condition of the property - if you're buying a property that needs improvements, restrictions could be placed on the amount you can borrow and it could also delay how quickly you can let the property out.
 Can you afford the mortgage payments during the renovation period?

 Rental income - do your homework, talk to local letting agents, check the local press to find out comparable rental values.
 The mortgage valuation will include an estimate of the rental income of the property on an unfurnished basis.
-But remember, there are no guarantees of what rental income you will get or if the property will rise in value over time.
+But remember, there are no guarantees of what rental income you'll get or if the property will rise in value over time.

 Back to the topYou can start your full application over the phone or in branch - you'll need the following: